Skip to main content

 Books by Hazel Gaynor

-December 1952.
-As preparations begin for the royal Christmas at Sandringham House in Norfolk, old friends --- Jack Devereux and Olive Carter --- are unexpectedly reunited by the occasion.
-Olive, a single mother and aspiring reporter at the BBC, leaps at the opportunity to cover the holiday celebration, but even a chance encounter with the queen doesn’t go as planned.
+While the young Queen Elizabeth II finds her feet as the new monarch, she also must find the right words to continue the tradition of her late father’s Christmas Day radio broadcast.
+As preparations begin for the royal Christmas at Sandringham House in Norfolk, old friends Jack Devereux and Olive Carter are unexpectedly reunited by the occasion.
+Olive, a single mother and aspiring reporter at the BBC, leaps at the opportunity to cover the holiday celebration.
 Jack, a recently widowed chef, reluctantly takes up a new role in the royal kitchens at Sandringham.
-Lacking in purpose and direction, Jack has abandoned his dream to have his own restaurant, but his talents are soon noticed and while he might not believe in himself, others do.
+A chance encounter with an old friend helps to reignite the spark of his passion and ambition.
 As Jack and Olive’s paths continue to cross over the following five Christmases, they grow ever closer.
 Yet Olive carries the burden of a heavy secret that threatens to destroy everything.

 by Hazel Gaynor - Fiction, Historical Fiction, Women's Fiction